 The health risk information presented here is summarized from Shoreland Travax®, a decision-support tool used by health care providers to perform a detailed health risk analysis based on specific locations, individual travel styles, and traveler risk behaviors.
 Travax provides practitioners current, independently researched malaria risk and prevention recommendations in a map-based format that goes beyond the annual WHO and CDC statements included here.
 Not included here are current reports from Travax of disease outbreaks or environmental events that may pose elevated risks to travelers’ health and safety.
 The Providers section of this site offers a directory of health care providers who utilize Shoreland Travax for travel health counseling.
 Learn more about the detailed reports and maps available from these practitioners (includes links to samples).

 Belgium is an industrialized nation in the top 25% of the world's economies.
-Located between France and the Netherlands on the North Sea, it is a federal state composed of 3 highly autonomous regions: the Walloon Region, the Brussels-Capital Region, and the Flemish Region.
-The climate is temperate with mild winters and cool summers.
+It is a federal state composed of 3 highly autonomous regions: the Walloon Region, the Brussels-Capital Region, and the Flemish Region.
+Located in northwestern Europe (north of France and south of the Netherlands), the climate is classified as humid temperate (no dry season).

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis B, influenza, measles, mumps, rubella, meningococcal meningitis, or rabies.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.